ono-midori/ono-midori.github.io/techs/zguide.md

 To make utterly perfect MT programs (and I mean that literally), we don't need mutexes, locks, or any other form of inter-thread communication except messages sent across ZeroMQ sockets.

-By “perfect MT programs”, I mean code that's easy to write and understand, that works with the same design approach in any programming language, and on any operating system, and that scales across any number of CPUs with zero wait states and no point of diminishing returns.
+By "perfect MT programs", I mean code that's easy to write and understand, that works with the same design approach in any programming language, and on any operating system, and that scales across any number of CPUs with zero wait states and no point of diminishing returns.

 If you've spent years learning tricks to make your MT code work at all, let alone rapidly, with locks and semaphores and critical sections, you will be disgusted when you realize it was all for nothing.
 If there's one lesson we've learned from 30+ years of concurrent programming, it is: just don't share state.
 It's like two drunkards trying to share a beer.
 It doesn't matter if they're good buddies.
 Sooner or later, they're going to get into a fight.
 And the more drunkards you add to the table, the more they fight each other over the beer.
 The tragic majority of MT applications look like drunken bar fights.

 The list of weird problems that you need to fight as you write classic shared-state MT code would be hilarious if it didn't translate directly into stress and risk, as code that seems to work suddenly fails under pressure.
-A large firm with world-beating experience in buggy code released its list of “11 Likely Problems In Your Multithreaded Code”, which covers forgotten synchronization, incorrect granularity, read and write tearing, lock-free reordering, lock convoys, two-step dance, and priority inversion.
+A large firm with world-beating experience in buggy code released its list of "11 Likely Problems In Your Multithreaded Code", which covers forgotten synchronization, incorrect granularity, read and write tearing, lock-free reordering, lock convoys, two-step dance, and priority inversion.

 Yeah, we counted seven problems, not eleven.
 That's not the point though.
 The point is, do you really want that code running the power grid or stock market to start getting two-step lock convoys at 3 p.m. on a busy Thursday?
 Who cares what the terms actually mean?
 This is not what turned us on to programming, fighting ever more complex side effects with ever more complex hacks.